IgniteUI/sassdoc-plugin-localization/README.md

 ## SassDoc Plugin Localization for Ignite UI
 [![npm version](https://badge.fury.io/js/sassdoc-plugin-localization.svg)](https://badge.fury.io/js/sassdoc-plugin-localization)

-A localization plugin for [Sassdoc](http://sassdoc.com/) specifically designed to work with the Ignite UI SassDoc Theme.
+A localization plugin for [SassDoc](http://sassdoc.com/) specifically designed to work with the [Ignite UI SassDoc Theme](https://github.com/IgniteUI/igniteui-sassdoc-theme).

 This plugin enables you to generate multilingual documentation for your Sass codebase by:
 1. Exporting all sass declarations that need localization into JSON files